lraj22/timecheck22/docs/Context.md

 ## NOTICE: v1 to v2

 Are you looking to convert your `"version": 1` context to `"version": 2` context?
 Use the v1 to v2 conversion tool: <https://timecheck22.lraj22.xyz/migrate-v1-to-v2.html>.
-You can also find the file in this repository.
+If the link doesn't work, you should be able to find the files to run locally in this repository.

 It can do all the work automatically!